What are the basics of gardening that everyone needs to know?

 - How much time do you have?
 If you’re time-poor, concentrate on trees, shrubs, perennials and bulbs.
 Annuals or bedding plants are more work.
 For the definition of each, see further down this post.

 - You don’t need lots of tools.
-Start with good quality versions of the 7 essential tools.
+Start with the most useful garden tools or good quality versions of the 7 essential tools.

 - Find reliable resources.
 Start with a month-by-month gardening jobs list (such as the RHS or BBC Gardeners World), then check out individual tasks on YouTube or by reading blogs.
 Blogs and YouTube often go into more detail or are more personal to you.